Levels and Dance styles

 The information below describes the levels on the salsa course.
 You don't need to have danced with us before to attend, and you don't need to have a dance partner.

 There are 70 % singles and 30 % couples at our camps and courses.
 So you can dance with a lot of different people throughout the course.

-Beginner: For those who have never danced salsa before.
+Beginner: Is for those, who have never danced Salsa before.

 In addition to the Cuban salsa, we will also dance some of the following dance styles (you choose which ones): Showsalsa/Lady Style for Women, Salsa Men Style, Bachata, Reggaeton, Son, Cha Cha Cha, Rumba and Afro - Cuban dance.

 Son: Is the root of the salsa.
 This is where it all comes from.
 Son was danced back in the 1940s in Cuba before it came to the United States, where it was mixed with other styles - and became what we today know as salsa.